Semiparametric inference for impulse response functions using double/debiased machine learning: Proofs

-\textbf{Term $P_1$}: From the squared $L_2$-norm of $P_1$ we have that
+Term $P_1$: From the squared $L_2$-norm of $P_1$ we have that

-The third equality follows from the fact that the sum has mean zero and the inequality at the end follows from Assumption \ref{ass:risk_decay}-\ref{ass:risk_decay_prob}.
-The step between the fourth and fifth equality follows from the fact that whenever $t<s$, we have that
+The third equality follows from the fact that the sum has mean zero and the inequality at the end follows from Assumption \ref{ass:risk_decay}.\ref{ass:risk_decay_prob}.
+The step from the second to the third equality follows from Assumption \ref{ass:X_richness}, which gives for $t<s$ that